Key Predictive Indicators that Accountancy Firms Must Action Today

 Written by Amy Harris

-We’ve worked with Paul Shrimpling, one of our brilliant Cloud Advisors, to explore the differences between Key Performance Indicators and Key Predictive Indicators.
-It’s the latter which can help really transform your business because they are focused on the future and action.
-It was a popular webinar at the time but we’re still getting questions about which KPIs Accounting firms should use specifically to drive their own performance.
-This blog is a must read for progressive firms that want to run their business more effectively.
+We’ve worked with Paul Shrimpling, one of our brilliant cloud advisors, to explore the differences between Key Performance Indicators and Key Predictive Indicators.
+It’s the latter which can help really transform your business because they’re focused on the future and action.
+It was a popular webinar at the time but we’re still getting questions about which KPIs accounting firms should use specifically to drive their own performance.
+This blog is a must-read for progressive firms that want to run their business more effectively.

-Here at FUTRLI (pronounced Future-lee), we are obsessed with helping business owners and accountants to look up and get ahead.
+Here at FUTRLI, we’re obsessed with helping business owners and accountants to look up and get ahead.
 Having great software can help make that happen but if you focus just on software, then you can miss the bigger picture.
-Our Cloud Advisors are on-board to share their knowledge and experience with you.
-This blog shares some highlights but you can catch up by watching the full webinar here.

 Managing Director of Remarkable Practice

-If you’ve not owned a business it’s hard to truly grasp the importance of cashflow and KPIs.
+If you’ve not owned a business it’s hard to truly grasp the importance of cash flow and KPIs.
 Paul rescued his family’s furniture manufacturing business when it was on the brink of collapse.
 KPIs were what helped him transform the results.
-To say Paul is passionate about KPIs in as understatement.
-Paul has spent the last 8 years advising accountants on how to apply KPIs to their firm and help their business owner clients too.
+To say Paul is passionate about KPIs is an understatement.
+Paul has spent the last eight years advising accountants on how to apply KPIs to their firm and help their business owner clients too.